Anthony-Kabamba/Decision-Readiness-Papers/README.md

 - Governance
 - Decision support

-Although inspired by industrial environments, the underlying concepts are applicable to any organisation that depends on timely, accurate information to make effective decisions.
+Although inspired by industrial and field environments, the underlying concepts are applicable to any organisation that depends on timely, accurate information to make effective decisions.

----

 ## Related Work